solomon-prosperity/tradeally-inventory-service/README.md

 2. install neccesary dependencies using `yarn install`
 3. create `.env` file in root directory, populate with variables values in the `.env.example` file
 4. run `yarn seed:user` to seed your database with a user, an ApiKey for that user will be logged on your console, copy the apiKey and replace with the apiKey variable in `/seeds/seedProducts` then run `yarn seed:products` to seed the database with product data
-5. start the server locally using `yarn start:dev:rs`
+5. start the server locally using `yarn start:dev`
 6. Access the default url with `http://localhost:<PORT>`
 > http://localhost:40121/